ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

 As such, a domain which via CAA records authorizes only CAs adopting this specification, and which constrains its policy by means of this specification, remains vulnerable to unauthorized issuance by CAs which do not honour CAA records, or which honour them only on an advisory basis.
+Where a domain uses DNSSEC, it also remains vulnerable to CAs which honour CAA records but which do not validate CAA records by means of a trusted DNSSEC-validating resolver.

 Restrictions Ineffective without CA Recognition
 -----------------------------------------------